Neural Capacity Estimators: How Reliable Are They?: Numerical Results

-{There is no a closed form formula for the capacity of peak constraint AWGN channel.
-Although the accurate shape of optimal distributions is not known in general, It is proved that optimal distributions have discrete structure\cite{kramer}.
-In order to compare and show the effectiveness of our approach, we compare our results with the lower and upper bounds provided in the \cite{kellips}.
-In their setting they set $A=\sqrt{P}$.
-Our results and comparison with upper and lower bounds in \cite{kellips} demonstrate that estimated values fill the gap between lower and upper bounds for this channel.}

-Based on the numerical evaluations, with respect to the considerations in Sec. \ref{sec:Neural Capacity Estimation}, we conclude that using \ac{nmie} approaches that estimate the MI directly can result in more accurate estimates of the channel capacity and the optimal input distribution.
-While more investigation is needed to gain a deeper understanding of this observation, we suspect that this is because the error terms in entropy-base estimations compound through the learning process, resulting in less accurate estimates of MI and, consequently, capacity.
+Based on the numerical evaluations, we conclude that using \ac{nmie} methods that estimate the MI directly can result in more accurate estimates of the channel capacity and the optimal input distribution.
+While more investigation is needed to gain a deeper understanding of this observation, we suspect that this is because the error terms in entropy-based estimations compound through the learning process, resulting in less accurate estimates of MI and, consequently, capacity.
+Moreover, entropy-based estimators tend to be less robust to the random initialization of the networks.

 A repository containing the code used to derive the above results is available online here \url{https://github.com/Farhad-Mrkm/NCE_ICC-2022}.